 Our team of top gynecologists in New York City, Maiden Lane Medical, offers Botox® (botulinum toxin injections) to address chronic pelvic pain and other symptoms caused by pelvic muscle dysfunction and spasm.

 They often combine Botox injections with pelvic physical therapy and other medications to manage your pelvic pain, urinary dysfunction, and other disruptive symptoms and restore your health and quality of life.

 What are pelvic floor muscle spasms?

-Pelvic floor muscle spasms are spasms or contractions that occur in the pelvic floor muscles, the strong muscles that help control bladder and bowel function and provide support for the uterus and vagina.
-Spasms can be primary, where there is no identifiable cause, or secondary, where spasms are caused by an underlying condition like chronic inflammation.
+Pelvic floor muscle spasms are spasms or contractions that occur in the pelvic floor muscles, the strong muscles that help control bladder and bowel function and support the uterus and vagina.
+Spasms can be primary, with no identifiable cause.
+Secondary spasms are caused by an underlying condition like chronic inflammation.

 Symptoms can vary from one woman to another and may include:

 - A sensation that the bladder isn’t completely empty after urinating

 - Bowel incontinence, increased urge to move the bowels, or incomplete emptying of the bowels

 Pelvic floor muscle spasms can occur at any age, including the teen and preteen years.

 If you have any of these symptoms, make an appointment at Maiden Lane Medical.
 The physicians offer comprehensive exams to identify the condition causing your discomfort, as well as personalized treatment programs to heal your body and relieve your pain.